How to Use the GPUpdate Command?

 1. Open Command Prompt or PowerShell:

-• Search for "Command Prompt" or "PowerShell" in the Start menu.
+• Look for "Command Prompt" or "PowerShell" in the Start menu.

 2. Run the GPUpdate Command:

-• Type gpupdate and press Enter to refresh all Group Policy settings.
+• Just type gpupdate and hit Enter to refresh all your Group Policy settings.

 Examples of Using GPUpdate